top of page

 • Location: face, back, chest, sometimes upper arms as well

-There are many reasons acne can occur (often, a combination of the below as well!):
+There are many reasons acne might occur (often, a combination of the below):

 • Hormonal changes: Puberty, Premenstrual syndrome (cyclical acne), Elevated androgens (testosterone, etc.), Polycystic Ovarian Syndrome (PCOS), Pre/post pregnancy